 While there are many Statistics and Machine Learning algorithms for supervised learning, most use the same basic workflow for obtaining a predictor model.
-The accuracy of SLP is determined by number of correct classification divided by total number of test cases.
-This equation clearly shows accuracy will be more close to perfection when we have when difference between “number of correct classification” and “number of test cases” is minimal.
+The accuracy of SLP is determined by the number of correct classification divided by the total number of test cases.
+This equation clearly shows accuracy will be more close to perfection when we have when the difference between “number of correct classification” and “number of test cases” is minimal.

-The process for Supervised Machine Learning is basically a two step process as below.
+The process for Supervised Machine Learning is basically a two-step process as below.